j19sch/j19sch.github.io/posts/2012/20120429-some-thoughts-after-getting-a-grip-on-exploratory-testing.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/04/29/some-thoughts-after-attending-the-getting-a-grip-on-exploratory-testing-workshop/).*
+*This post was originally published on my old blog.*